GedMullen/2016-2017/android.md

 ## Exercises

 <br> 1 .
 Add another 2 Invoice items to the invoice.xml file in the XMLExamples project in Eclipse.
 Change the date to a UK format.
 Make sure that the XML file still validates against the invoice.dtd file.
 <br> 2 .
 Modify the invoice.xml and invoice.dtd files in the XMLExamples project in eclipse so that a zip OR postcode can be specified.
-Add another Invoice element to test your modification.
+Modify the zip element in invoice.xml to test your DTD changes.
 <br> 3 .
 Change the name and phone attributes to elements.
 Test your modifications.
 <br> 4 .
 Add a delivery address element.
 <br> 5 .
 Modify the xml and dtd to allow for multiple invoices in the one XML file.